PHYSICAL & MENTAL PREPARATION FOR A TREK

 Activities that improve Lung Capacity :

 Jogging or Running on a treadmill

 If you able to jog/run 5kms in 45 mins you can say that you have reasonably fit lungs

 B. Endurance & Strength training

 Endurance is the ability of your body to exert itself and remain active for a long period of time, as well as its ability to resist, withstand, recover from trauma or fatigue.
-On a trek you have to push your body for several kilometers under tough terrain in scorching heat.
-This is something your body is not used to and sometimes even reasonably “fit” or “healthy looking” people fail.
-That's because you don't have endurance.
+On a trek you have to push your body for several kilometres under tough terrain and condition in scorching heat.

 Activities that improve endurance